18F/g-research/README.md

 - Leading discussions on topics of shared interest (like research participant recruiting; see below) and best practices
 - Helping members develop the sensitivites to navigate culturally complex research environments
 - Creating safe spaces for peer feedback, and encouraging reflective practice
-- Help one another get research done (for example, by collaborating on interview guides),
+- Helping one another get research done (for example, by collaborating on interview guides),
 - Highlighting opportunities to plan, observe (shadow), practice, and reflect on research
 - Co-creating reusable documentation, templates, resources
 - Sharing topical articles, videos, etc.